mvellandi/mvellandi/README.md

 #
 Hi!
 I&apos;m a software engineer with a strong orientation toward product development and communications.
 I first began building websites in my early career, followed by frontend development, email design, and content strategy.
-Later, I began learning web development on my own and through training programs including [Dockyard Academy](https://academy.dockyard.com/) and [Boot.dev](https://boot.dev/).
+Later, I began learning software engineering on my own and through training programs including [Dockyard Academy](https://academy.dockyard.com/) and [Boot.dev](https://boot.dev/).

 Aside from the tech skills below I&apos;m confident with, I have used other languages and tech and can quickly pick up new ones.